LLNL/axom/src/components/primal/docs/sphinx/first_example.rst

 ******************************************************
-An introductory example
+Introductory examples
 ******************************************************

-Here is an introductory example to show the central concepts implemented in Primal.
-We'll construct the triangle mesh shown in the following figure, then use the Primal spatial indexes to
+Here is a collection of introductory examples showing Primal primitives and operations.